This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 Learning Planner (Merrill’s)

-Develops a lesson plan based on Merrill’s Principles of instructions based on learning objectives.
+Develops lesson plans based on Merrill’s Principles of Instruction and aligned learning objectives.

 Prompt/Custom Instructions